rtasalem/macbook-config/defra-setup/defra-dev-config-guide.md

 - You will need to get your OpenVPN credentials from the CCoE:
 	1. Navigate to the OpenVPN link provided in the email.
 	2. You'll see a login page, select *Sign In via SAML*.
-	3. Enter your DEFRA credentials.
+	3. Enter your Defra credentials.
 	4. Most likely a MFA prompt will pop-up, complete this.
 	5. Once authenticated, you will be able to download the latest VPN client software i.e. OpenVPN Connect, download the version under the heading *Recommended for your device*.
-	6. Launch the installed OpenVPN Connent app, you'll see a pop-up showing your DEFRA VPN profile.
+	6. Launch the installed OpenVPN Connect app, you'll see a pop-up showing your Defra VPN profile.
-	7. Next to your name/credentials there will be a on/off toggle, toggle this to on.
+	7. Next to your name/credentials there will be a on/off toggle, toggle this on.
-	8. If it appears to be taking some time to connect to OpenVPN, click the menu icon in the top left (this will appear as 3 horizontal lines on top of each other) and if you see an option to install the latest OpenVPN update, do this.
+	8. If it appears to be taking some time to connect to OpenVPN, click the menu icon in the top left (this will appear as 3 stacked horizontal lines) and if you see an option to install the latest OpenVPN update, do this.
 	9. Once the update is installed, try again to turn on the connection and this should get you connected a lot faster.
 	10. Now you're all connected with OpenVPN and there's nothing left to do.
 ##### Comments